raspberrypilearning/tweeting-babbage/worksheet.md

     ```

 1. Replace `message = "Hello world!"` with `message = random.choice(messages)`.

+    This chooses a single item from the `messages` list at random.

 1. Run the code again two or more times to see different messages being tweeted at random.